Constraining black hole mimickers with gravitational wave observations: Inspiral waveforms for black hole mimickers

-However, as in the initial calculation by Damour and Nagar~\cite{Damour:2009wj}, we do not use this transformation here: We found that the expression without the transformation reproduces the numerical relativity (NR) estimates of the contact frequency quite well, at least in the equal-mass $n = 1$ polytropic cases for which they are available.
-Specifically, Bernuzzi~\emph{et al.}~\cite{Bernuzzi:2012ci} quote a dimensionless (dominant quadrupole mode) contact frequency of $Mf_c \simeq 0.078$ for a binary of equal-mass $n=1$ polytropic stars with compactnesses of $0.16$, while Radice~\emph{et al.}~\cite{Radice:2013hxh} report a dimensionless contact frequency of $M f_c \simeq 0.11$ for a binary of stars with compactness $0.18$.
+However, as in the initial calculation by~\cite{Damour:2009wj}, we do not use this transformation here: We found that the expression without the transformation reproduces the numerical relativity (NR) estimates of the contact frequency quite well, at least in the equal-mass $n = 1$ polytropic cases for which they are available.
+Specifically, \cite{Bernuzzi:2012ci} quotes a dimensionless (dominant quadrupole mode) contact frequency of $Mf_c \simeq 0.078$ for a binary of equal-mass $n=1$ polytropic stars with compactnesses of $0.16$, while \cite{Radice:2013hxh} reports a dimensionless contact frequency of $M f_c \simeq 0.11$ for a binary of such stars with compactness $0.18$.
 (Here $M$ denotes the sum of the gravitational masses of the stars in isolation.)
-Our expression gives dimensionless contact frequencies $M f_c$ of $0.0778$ and $0.111$ for those two systems.
-(These values have estimated fractional errors of $\lesssim 2\%$ each from the truncation of the PN expansion in the tidal fields or the radius-to-frequency conversion, and $\lesssim 1\%$ from the truncation in the multipole expansion of the tidal deformation.
-These errors are estimated using the ratio of the next-to-highest and highest order results.)
-While it is possible that the true values of these contact frequencies are higher, as this quantity is quite sensitive to the specific isodensity contour used to compute it, and generally increases with resolution~\cite{Dietrich_PC}, using the lower frequencies given by the expression without including the coordinate transformation is more conservative.
-In the future, we will compare our waveform model with numerical relativity waveforms (starting with those for binary neutron stars) to ascertain if our estimate of the contact frequency is an accurate guide for when the waveform model becomes inaccurate.
+Our expression gives dimensionless contact frequencies $M f_c$ of $0.0778$ and $0.111$ for those two systems.\footnote{These values have estimated fractional errors of $\lesssim 2\%$ each from the truncation of the PN expansion in the tidal fields or the radius-to-frequency conversion, and $\lesssim 1\%$ from the truncation in the multipole expansion of the tidal deformation.
+These errors are estimated using the ratio of the next-to-highest and highest order results.} While it is possible that the true values of these contact frequencies are higher, as this quantity is quite sensitive to the specific isodensity contour used to compute it, and generally increases with resolution~\cite{Dietrich_PC}, using the lower frequencies given by the expression without including the coordinate transformation is more conservative.
+In the future, we will compare our waveform model with numerical relativity waveforms (starting with those for binary neutron stars) to ascertain if our estimate of the contact frequency is an accurate guide for when the waveform model becomes inaccurate---we have performed some of the first such tests in Sec.~\ref{ssec:nonzero_lambda_inj}.
+Note that in the following, for brevity, we will use the term ``contact frequency'' to refer to the minimum of this contact frequency and the frequency at which one of the objects first has a fractional surface deformation of $0.2$.